-Rebrandly is a private company limited by shares and registered in Ireland (Company Number 567282) having its registered office address at 90 Leinster Road, Rathmines, Dublin 6, D06 F3P4, Dublin, Ireland.
+Rebrandly is a private company limited by shares and registered in Ireland (Company Number 567282) having its registered office address at Block 3, Harcourt Centre, Harcourt road, Dublin 2, D02 A339, Ireland.
 Rebrandly is the data controller of personal data collected from residents of the European Economic Area or the United Kingdom.

 We collect personal data from you through your use of the Site and Services.
 Personal data is information that is linked or reasonably linkable to an identified or identifiable individual.
 We collect the following types of personal data.